dchristl/macless-haystack/README.md

 ### Openhaystack

 Stripped down to the mobile application (Android) and ESP32 firmware.
-ESP32 firmware unified with FindYou project (rotating keys) and optinizations in power usage.
+ESP32 firmware combined with FindYou project and optimizations in power usage.

 ### Biemster's FindMy